 And then, even more importantly what role did racial identity play in the way she presented herself in these photographs?
 Interviewers always mentioned her racial background in one way or another, and called attention to her physical features in ways that can only come across to modern readers as racist, but that can also be very complicated.
 The pertinent example is–surprise!–the texture of her hair, still such a complex and much-discussed issue for Black people.
 A writer for the British Art-Journal (Vol 32, 1870, p.77) writing about the studios of “lady-sculptors” in Rome claimed that “On one side of the head the hair is woolly, her father having been a negro; on the other, it is of the soft, flaccid character which distinguishes the Indian race, from which her mother sprang.”
 This seems bizarre.
 But here is the complicated bit: the reviewer does not, in fact, refer directly to Lewis’ hair, but to the sculpted rendering of it in a portrait bust of Lewis made by her friend Isobel Cholmley –in other words, he is talking about a stylized representation of her hair in art, and one that probably had Lewis’ tacit approval, since she sat for this bust made by her friend.
 But as I now look at her hair in the photographs, I wonder whether she wanted to emphasize this idea of a visible “dual hair” heritage with the way she wore her hair; whether wearing the fez-like cap was a way to get away from the hair question, and so on.
 These are not questions with answers, but they point to the larger question about of how 19th-century Black and Indigenous women get represented in photographs (or portraits in general), what control they might have over this representation–here, presumably a lot, but it’s still the photographer who takes the picture–and what role their ethnicity plays in this.

 That leads to the bigger question of the role of photography, especially when it came to the ways Black people were represented in photos, and how much control they had, in general and in specific cases, about this.
 Specifically: What do I need to know about cartes de visite and who used them?
 When photography became commercially viable and affordable in the 1840s, the need for portrait painters who produced “images from life” basically vanished.
 Initially, sitting for a photo portrait was quite expensive and unusual.
 But these little photos, 8 on per negative, and printed in a small enough format to be fairly inexpensive and easily mailed, became incredibly popular after their invention in the mid-1850s.
-But what did they cost and who had them made, and how did this change after the Civil War?
+But what did they cost to sit for and who had them made?
+You may have seen some of the famous cartes de visite of Sojourner Truth.
+But how common was it for African-Americans to have these taken, and how did that change after the Civil War?
 Who typically controlled the pose and outfits?
-How common was it for African-Americans to have these taken, especially for the kind of self-promotion that Edmonia Lewis was clearly looking for?
-How was going to a photo studio in Chicago or Boston different from later visiting one in Rome?
+That seems especially important for the kind of self-promotion that Edmonia Lewis was clearly looking for, in all three photo shoots (and perhaps others that have not been found).
+Were there major national differences in how these were approached in the US and Europe?
+How was going to a photo studio in Chicago or Boston for Lewis different from later visiting one in Rome?